How to Make Your Own Pickup Bed Cover

 I wanted to boost the fuel mileage of my full-sized Chevrolet 4x4 pickup, and a bed cover was one of the key elements.
 But pickup bed covers, or tonneau covers, are expensive.
 At $350 to $500, they were well beyond my budget.

 Since I already had a black diamond plate toolbox, I wanted to match it.
 The black diamond plate bed covers I found were well over $400.

 Making Your Own Tonneau Cover

-Note: Once I started installing the angle iron I discovered a fatal design flaw.
+Note: Once I started installing the angle iron, I discovered a fatal design flaw.
 The bed cover would block me from getting to my toolbox's handle.
-To solve this I could have either cut a hand hole, which would have enabled me to lock and unlock it, or devise a pull ring system that connected to the toolbox handle underneath the cover, allowing for opening the toolbox by pulling on the ring.
-I opted for this, though I can't lock the toolbox.
-One could install a hasp type lock on the toolbox for more security.
+To solve this, I could have either cut a hand hole, which would have enabled me to lock and unlock it, or devise a pull-ring system that connected to the toolbox handle underneath the cover, allowing for the toolbox to be opened by pulling on the ring.
+I opted for this, although I can't lock the toolbox.
+One could install a hasp-type lock on the toolbox for more security.